 We follow the same training procedure as in the in-training setting, including pattern extraction, anonymity set generation, classifier training, and safe time on the first half of webpages.
 During evaluation of the testing traces, the defense initially applies the global Tamaraw parameters from Section~\ref{sec:exp_setup} and then attempts to assign the trace to one of the anonymity sets, constructed exclusively from the training webpages, at any of the precomputed safe times.
 If such an assignment is possible, the defense switches to the corresponding anonymity set–specific parameters for the remainder of the trace.

-To compare the efficiency of different defense strategies under practical constraints, we fix a series of time overhead thresholds and, for each threshold, identify the configuration that yields the lowest bandwidth overhead while keeping the time overhead below the given limit.
-We report this value for three scenarios: (i) the original Tamaraw defense, (ii) Adaptive Tamaraw on out-of-training webpages, and (iii) Adaptive Tamaraw on in-training webpages.
-We threshold time overhead as it represents the maximum tolerance a user can be expected to accept for a defense: time delays directly affect user experience while bandwidth affects network load.
+To compare the efficiency of different defense strategies under practical user experience constraints, we evaluate their performance across a series of fixed \textbf{time overhead constraints}.
+For each constraint (e.g., requiring time overhead to be less than 10\%), we identify the defense configuration from our Pareto-optimal set that yields the lowest possible bandwidth overhead while respecting that time limit.
+This methodology allows us to answer a practical question: Given a maximum acceptable delay, what is the minimum bandwidth cost?
+We report these values for three scenarios: (i) the original Tamaraw defense, (ii) Adaptive Tamaraw on out-of-training webpages, and (iii) Adaptive Tamaraw on in-training webpages.

-Table~\ref{tab:ow-bandwidth-time} presents the minimum bandwidth overhead achieved by each defense method under varying fixed time overhead thresholds.
+Table~\ref{tab:ow-bandwidth-time} presents the results of this analysis, where each column represents a different time overhead constraint.
+The values in the table show the minimum bandwidth overhead achieved by the best configuration that satisfies the given time constraint.
 Adaptive Tamaraw on in-training webpages shows substantial gains over the original Tamaraw, especially under tight time constraints.